Midland County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

-Midland County sits in the Permian Basin of West Texas, with the city of Midland serving as the county seat.
-The county’s court system includes four state district courts—the 142nd, 238th, 385th, and 441st—along with two County Courts at Law, a Constitutional County Court, four Justice of the Peace precincts, and a Municipal Court.
-Court records generated by these tribunals encompass everything from felony indictments and civil petitions to divorce decrees, probate filings, and small-claims judgments.
-Two separate elected officials share custodial responsibility: the District Clerk maintains records for the district courts, while the County Clerk handles matters filed in the county-level courts, records vital statistics, and maintains the county’s official public records.
+Midland County sits in the Permian Basin of West Texas, with the city of Midland as the county seat.
+The county's court system includes four state district courts — the 142nd, 238th, 385th, and 441st — along with two County Courts at Law, a Constitutional County Court, four Justice of the Peace precincts, and a Municipal Court.
+Court records from these tribunals cover everything from felony indictments and civil petitions to divorce decrees, probate filings, and small-claims judgments.
+Two separate elected officials share custodial responsibility: the District Clerk maintains records for the district courts, while the County Clerk handles matters filed in the county-level courts, records vital statistics, and maintains the county's official public records.

-Residents and researchers looking for Midland County case information can begin with official county resources or the statewide portal at TexasStateCourts.us, which compiles links and search tools for Texas court filings.
-Official clerk offices, in-person public-access terminals, and the online databases described below remain the most authoritative channels for locating case documents, verifying docket entries, and obtaining certified copies.
+If you need to find Midland County case information, you can start with official county resources or the statewide portal at TexasStateCourts.us, which compiles links and search tools for Texas court filings.
+The clerk offices, in-person public-access terminals, and the online databases described below are the most reliable channels for locating case documents, verifying docket entries, and obtaining certified copies.

 How to Look Up a Court Case in Midland County?